 Today the game is found in one of every three American homes, ranging from a Junior edition to a CD-ROM with many versions in between including: Standard, Deluxe with turntable, Deluxe Travel, Spanish and French.

-Competitive SCRABBLE game play is widely popular much in the manner of chess and bridge.
-Every year, the North American SCRABBLE Championship is held in a major US city, and the World SCRABBLE Championship takes place in a different country.
+Competitive Scrabble game play is widely popular much in the manner of chess and bridge.
+Every year, the NASPA Championship is held in a major US city, and a world championship takes place in a different country.
 In addition, NASPA sanctions over 400 tournaments and 200 clubs in the United States and Canada.

-The next generation of SCRABBLE players is steadily growing with over a half million kids playing the game in more than 18,000 schools nationwide through the School SCRABBLE Program.
+The next generation of Scrabble players is steadily growing with over a half million kids playing the game in more than 18,000 schools nationwide through Youth Scrabble programs.
 Hundreds of these students currently compete in state and regional championships across the country.
 The first annual National School SCRABBLE Championship was held in Boston on April 26, 2003.

 Alfred Mosher Butts enjoyed playing the Scrabble game with family and friends to the end of his life.
 He passed away in April 1993 at the age of 93